pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

 - Use the [ytt overlay](https://carvel.dev/ytt/docs/latest/lang-ref-ytt-overlay/) feature for GitOps customization, set in the `tap-values.yaml` under [additional_sources](install.hbs.md#customized-installation).
-- Mount additional Git resource in the path `_ytt_lib/customize`, otherwise the customization is not be applied
+- Mount additional Git resource in the path `_ytt_lib/customize`, otherwise the customization is not applied.
-- The GitOps repository directory must have a file with an extension [lib.yaml](https://carvel.dev/ytt/docs/latest/lang-ref-ytt-library/#instanceexport) to be recognized as a ytt library with members to be exported
+- The GitOps repository directory must have a file with an extension [lib.yaml](https://carvel.dev/ytt/docs/latest/lang-ref-ytt-library/#instanceexport) to be recognized as a ytt library with members to be exported.
-- The library file in the GitOps repository directory must have a function called `customize` with the overlays to be applied to the resources, it can contain one or more overlays
+- The library file in the GitOps repository directory must have a function called `customize` with the overlays to be applied to the resources, it can contain one or more overlays.

 The sample file [sa-secrets.lib.yaml](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/namespace-provisioner-gitops-examples/default-resources-overrides/overlays/sa-secrets.lib.yaml) shows how to completely override the `secrets` and `imagePullSecrets`